-The applicant reviewed staff's proposal for 18.3 units/acre with the eight standards, and on October 10th, applicant provided a written response that is attached as Exhibit "B".
+The applicant reviewed staff's proposal for 18.3 units/acre with the eight standards, and on October 10th, the applicant provided a written response that is attached in the Staff Report as Exhibit "B".
 The applicant suggested that much of staff's proposed text should be deleted, and suggested alternative text be included with approximately the same development standards (one standard was dropped by the applicant).
 (Note applicant's proposed MPD DA includes their proposed alternative standards.)
-The applicant argued that if they met even some of the eight standards, the project would be entitled to 432 units and a density of 25.5 or 28.9 units/per acre.
+The applicant argued that if they met even some of staff's eight standards, the project would be entitled to 432 units and a density of 25.5 or 28.9 units/per acre.